 Adding Calcium Carbonate (limestone) will displace the Hydrogen ions, bind the calcium in the soil and raise the soil pH.
 For the new calcium to be available for plants it must be released from the soil by the work of soil microorganisms.

 Agri-Cal is a Calcium Chloride product.
-Chloride is one of the 16 essential nutrients all plants need to live.
-Being Chloride instead of Carbonate, it will not significantly raise the soil pH.
+Chloride is one of the 16 essential nutrients all plants need to live, although in small amounts.
+Being Chloride instead of Carbonate, it will not raise the soil pH.

 A minimum of 10% of Agri-Cal is immediately available calcium.
 This means the plants can take it up and use it immediately.
-The remaining 90% of the Agri-Cal solution is a proprietary blend of organic acids that break down the unavailable calcium so it too can be used by plants.
+The remaining part of the Agri-Cal solution is a proprietary blend of organic acids that break down the unavailable calcium so it too can be used by plants.
+Therefore, Agri-Cal calcium, due to the organic acids, will continue to deliver calcium to plants for weeks to months after application.

 University studies perform in Illinois have shown that 1 gallon of Agri-Cal produced an equivalent of 500 lbs of calcium by making the previously unavailable calcium available for plant use.
 These tests were also preformed in Mississippi with the same results.
 Different parts of the country with different soil CEC, especially sand soils, will have slightly different results, but all are greatly benefited by the use of Agri-Cal (Super-Cal).